 Once you’ve gained some experience raising chickens, I recommend starting to hatch eggs.
+This article gives an overview of how to hatch using an incubator.

 You can perpetuate your chickens by hatching eggs from your own flock instead of needing to buy chicks every few years.